IKEv2 VPN with Ubuntu and Apple

 Now you can turn it on and off and use it.
 In macOS you can also enable it in the menu bar (control center) by going to Settings > Control Center and going to "Menu Bar Only" section and changing VPN to "Show in Menu Bar."

 For iOS or iPadOS, we AirDrop it or email it to ourselves and open in the email.
+You can also now open it from your iCloud Drive directly in the Files app.
 You'll be prompted to go to Settings.
 You'll see where it says "Profile Downloaded" near the top of settings.
 Choose to install it and follow the prompts.
 You will be asked for your device passcode, your username, and your password for the VPN.

 Complete

-Now you should be good to use the built-in VPN client and not need to install another app on the phone.
+Now you should be good to use the built-in VPN client and not need to install another app on the phone to secure your traffic.